 Once the mock-up has been approved, work on the final gown will start.
 The longest break between fittings will take place at this point as the gown is drafted, cut, stitched, and the embellishments are worked on.
 Please note that beading and complex custom embellishments can take weeks or even months depending on the complexity of the design.

 Step 5 is the most fun, as this is the big reveal of the final gown!
 At the final fitting, any little adjustments that may be left are addressed - hem length, small changes to the fit, and other small items that may arise.
 After that is finished, you are able to take home your beautiful custom gown!

-For a gown that incorporates more custom detail, i.e, some fit-and-flare skirts, some trains, illusion necklines, and some custom embellishment, gowns tend to fall within $1500-2000.
-The average price of gowns falls around the $2000 mark.
-I try to work with my clients' budgets and present them the options that fit best within their window.
-The pricing process is pretty transparent, materials and labour are all written out for the benefit of the client.
+For a gown that incorporates more custom detail, i.e, some fit-and-flare skirts, some trains, illusion necklines, and some custom embellishment, gowns tend to fall within $2200-2400.
+This is the roundabout average of most gowns.
+The pricing process is pretty transparent, material and labour are all written out for the benefit of the client.

 Budgets of $3000 and up are necessary for those who want do not want to compromise on their gown.
 Fabrics like silk, couture internal foundation, lots of custom beading/embroidery, trains, etc. Longer trains require a lot more fabric, so this is reflected in the materials cost.
 All my beading and embroidery is custom designed for the client in question.
 From concept and testing to final confirmation, the client is closely involved in the development of the embellishment for her gown.